aakash17kc/ContentServer/Production.md

 * We can integrate SonarQube in our CI/CR for code quality checks during PRs.
 * We can use Jacoco for code coverage.
 * We can use Gatling for performance testing.
 * We can setup Karate for Integration testing of APIs end to end.
-We can create a new module inside this repo to have all itegration tests
+We can create a new module inside this repo to have all integration tests
 * We can use WireMock for mocking external services.

 ### Scalability, Availability and Performance